 In 1980, the first M1 Abrams main battle tank (MBT) entered service with the United States Army.
 A year later, the first M2 Bradley infantry fighting vehicle (IFV) was fielded.
 The M113 armored personnel carrier (APC), which was partially replaced by the M2, has been deployed since 1960 and remains in use today.
 Though all these vehicles have performed well in combat, they are beginning to show their age.
 It is not so much an issue of wear and tear — the Army has more than enough newly-built, mothballed Bradleys and Abrams to last years — but that the vehicles’ underlying designs are dated.
-This issue is especially acute with the M2 and M113; the former lacks the spare size, weight, and power necessary for further improvement, while the latter is not survivable and can only be deployed in a limited capacity as a result.
+This problem is especially acute with the M2 and M113; the former lacks the spare size, weight, and power necessary for further improvement, while the latter is not survivable and can only be deployed in a limited capacity as a result.

 It was not supposed to be this way.
 The Army has twice tried to replace its armored fighting vehicles, first with the ambitious, all-encompassing Future Combat Systems (FCS) program and again with the IFV-specific Ground Combat Vehicle (GCV) effort.
 Both ended in failure.
 Now, the Army has gone back to the drawing board and initiated the Next-Generation Combat Vehicle (NGCV) program with the aim of finally procuring new armored fighting vehicles.
 This article will explore what FCS and GCV were, why they failed, and how NGCV aims to avoid their pitfalls.